Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 The "_installation_" procedure is also pretty simple.
 You just need to add the binary to system `PATH` & invoke the `hugo` command from anywhere in the Terminal.
 Editing each Operating System's `PATH` is quite different.
 Hence I suggest you take a thorough look at the [official installation documentations][Hugo Installation Procedure].

 But before you proceed ahead do ensure Hugo was installed correctly.
 You can check it by running the `hugo version` command on your CLI.
-If everything works fine, you should a similar output.
+If everything works fine, you should see a similar output.

 ```bash
 Hugo Static Site Generator v0.80.0-792EF0F4 windows/amd64 BuildDate: 2020-12-31T13:37:57Z
 ```

-### Creating You Site
+### Creating Your Site

-I must say, installing Hugo while easy, it isn't the most fun part of the whole procedure.
+I must say, installing Hugo while easy, it isn't the most fun part of the whole process.
 So, let's get started with the fun parts.

 You can generate a skeleton site (_which we'll build upon soon_) with the `hugo new site .` command.
 Notice the `.` (_dot_) at the end of the command?
 It tells Hugo to generate the skeleton site in the current directory.